izderadicka/audioserve/docs/api.md

 audioserve API
 ==============

-audioserve API is simple HTTP API with mostly JSON loads.
-For updating/quering recent playback positions WebSocket connection is used with simple text based messages.
+audioserve API is simple HTTP REST like API with mostly JSON loads.
+For updating/querying recent playback positions WebSocket connection is used with simple text based messages.
+Recently there is also REST API for playback positions.

-Authetication
+Authentication
 -------------

 A token is used for authentication, the token can be used as cookie with key `audioserve_token` or as HTTP header `Authorization: Bearer token_value`.
 Token is signed by server secret key and contains maximum validity time (token validity period can be set on the audioserve server) .
-If no or invalid token is provided API endpoints return 401 Unauthorised HTTP response code.
+If no or invalid token is provided API endpoints return `401 Unauthorised` HTTP response code.

 Token is received from server when client proves knowledge of shared secret.
 For this api endpoint `authenticate` is available.